jiggoo0/visa-ready-project/project-summary.md

 'use client';

 import React, { useState, useEffect } from 'react';
+import {
+  Mail,
+  Send,
+  CheckCircle2,
+  AlertTriangle,
+  Phone,
+  MapPin,
+  Facebook,
+  MessageSquare,
-import { Mail, Send, CheckCircle2, AlertTriangle, Phone, MapPin } from 'lucide-react';
+} from 'lucide-react';

-// 💡 แก้ไข: ใช้ declare const เพื่อบอกให้ TypeScript รู้จักฟังก์ชัน Global ของ Firebase
-// ซึ่งจะช่วยให้ Build Process ผ่านไปได้โดยไม่มี Type Error เรื่อง Module Not Found
+import Header from '@/components/Header';
+import Footer from '@/components/Footer';

 declare const initializeApp: (config: any) => any;
 declare const getAuth: (app: any) => any;
 declare const signInAnonymously: (auth: any) => any;